Webmentions and the blogging void

 The steps are basically:

-2. And also mentioning your site’s name on that profile.
+to a tag linking to your respective profile - And also mentioning your site’s name on that profile.
 If everything works fine, you have now the option to use this as an authentication provider.
 And – we are in 🥸.

 Now the world is your oyster to use this data for yourself or to display on the relevant sites.